 “Jacques Lecoq was known as the only noteworthy movement instructor and theatre pedagogue with a professional background in sports and sports rehabilitation in the twentieth century.”

-Lecoq’s methods was never that you should become a mime and luck yourself, only to use it.
+Lecoq’s methods was never that you should become a mime and luck yourself to one style, only to use it.
 But mime is often the first thing students throw in the garbage after the school.

 “To mime is to literally embody and therefore understand better.
 A person who handles bricks all day long reaches a point where he no longer knows what he is handling.
 It has become an automatic part of his physical life.
 If he is asked to mime the object, he rediscovers the meaning of the object, its weight and volume.
 This has interesting consequences for our teaching method: miming is a way of rediscovering a thing with renewed freshness…”–Jacques Lecoq